How to Apply

-Our school calendar generally aligns with the Aurora Public Schools calendar for the convenience of families, with certain modifications that we feel improve our students’ learning experience.
-See our calendar for the 2022-23 school year here.
+Our school calendar generally aligns with the calendars of local public schools for the convenience of families, with certain modifications that we feel improve our students’ learning experience.
+See our calendar for the 2023-24 school year here.
 The school day starts at 8:00 AM and ends at 3:15 PM.
-Our 2023-24 school calendar will be published in July 2023.

 Do you offer special services or support for students with special needs?

 While we make every effort to accommodate many unique student needs with our individualized learning programs, because we are a small school, we are not able to offer special services for severe learning disabilities or certain other special needs.
 We will evaluate each prospective student’s needs on an individual basis to determine if we are able to serve such needs.

 Do you offer tuition assistance?

 Yes.
 For the 2023-24 school year, with the generosity of our supporters, all students will be able to attend Catch a Star Academy tuition-free.
 While families will not be required to pay tuition, we will accept donations to help cover the costs of field trips and other special activities.
 To support the school's eligibility to receive funding under certain programs, families will be asked to submit household size and income information.

 Does Catch a Star Academy meet all education requirements in the State of Colorado?